Navyasri2005/Simple-Linear-Regression-Model/README.md

 R-squared (R²) score.

 # Usage
-Load your dataset in CSV format.
+1.Load your dataset in CSV format.

-Run the Python script to train the model and visualize the results.
+2.Run the Python script to train the model and visualize the results.

-View the output metrics and plots.
+3.View the output metrics and plots.

 # Code Explanation
 1.Linear Regression